 Named for the Chattahoochee and Flint rivers that merge to form the Apalachicola River below Lake Seminole, the 682-acre Three Rivers State Park lines two miles of the lake’s southern shore at the Florida-Georgia border.
-Visitors enjoy nature trails, picnic areas and campgrounds over looking Lake Seminole, as well as a fishing dock, boat ramp and canoe rentals.
+Visitors enjoy nature trails, picnic areas and campgrounds overlooking Lake Seminole, as well as a fishing dock, boat ramp and canoe rentals.
 While alligators and snapping turtles are commonly seen in the lake, the heavily forested park provides the ideal home for white-tailed deer, grey fox, bob-white quail and other native wildlife.
-This tucked away park is known for its serenity.
+Three Rivers State Park is quietly tucked away and is known for its serenity.

 Citizens Lodge Park

 This scenic park located on Chipola River and Caverns Road is a real jewel.
-Six trails range from paved to unpaved, from ½ mile to 2 miles as well as a fitness trail will increase fitness level.
-A gazebo overlooks a gorgeous pond along the trail, outdoor picnic tables host reunions, parties, events.
+The park has six trails, both paved to unpaved, from ½ mile to 2 miles as well as a fitness trail.
+A gazebo overlooks a gorgeous pond along the trail, outdoor picnic tables host reunions, parties, and other events.
 The outdoor stage serves as a venue to many festivals, events and Summer Concert Series.